cp2004/OctoPrint-WS281x_LED_Status/README.md

 ## Setup

 Setting up the plugin couldn't be easier!
-There are 3 main steps, with the heavy lifting done for you via a configuration wizard:
+There are 3 main steps, with configuration made easy with the setup wizard.

 - Wiring your LEDs
 - Configuring SPI